osulibraries/generate_osul_accession_identifiers/README.md

-This plugin adds automatic identifier generation to the "Create Accession" form for each repository.
+This plugin adds automatic identifier generation to the "Create Accession".
 The form will default to an identifier such as:

   REPO YYYY NNNN

 Where REPO is a custom OSUL key derived from the Repository name (defined in the layout_head.html.erb), YYYY is the current year, and NNNN is the padded sequence number.

+To install, just activate the plugin in your config/config.rb file by including an entry such as:

+     AppConfig[:plugins] = ['generate_osul_accession_identifiers']

+#### BEHAVIOR
-The goal of this plugin is to maintain the integrity of the sequence while allowing the user to override and customize identifiers.
+The goal of this plugin is to maintain the integrity of the sequence by sensing when it is appropriate to increment.

-### BEHAVIOR
+* Each repository has it's own sequence for each year.
+When a new year begins, the sequence starts over at '0001'.

-* When a new Accession is created it will generate an "expected" identifier but will not increment the sequence.
+* When a new Accession is created it will generate an "expected" identifier without incrementing the sequence.

 * When the form is saved the sequence is incremented if the identifier still matches the given expected identifier.